javacafe01/awesome-wallpaper/README.md

 This is a simple AwesomeWM themed wallpaper generator.
 The module generates wallpapers with the word *AwesomeWM* in a cool font.

+**Note:** This module requires the up-to-date version of AwesomeWM from the master branch.

 ## Installation

 To install, clone this repository into your AwesomeWM configuration folder.